thamarnan/teslamate-portainer-restore/README.md

 >[!note]
 >We are using just psql command without docker command since we're already in the docker instance
 >
->Correct output should shows bunch of output with lot of activity such as DROP, CREATE, ETC
+>Correct output should shows lot of activity such as DROP, CREATE, ETC
 ```
 root@46eded4ad7b3:/# psql -U teslamate << .
 drop schema public cascade;